mparno/fenics-web/source/demos/python/pde/poisson/poisson.rst

 Implementation
 --------------

-The implemented in a single Python file, :download:`demo.py`, which contains both the variational forms and the solver.
+The demo is implemented in a single Python file, :download:`demo.py`, which contains both the variational forms and the solver.

 First we import everyting from the ``dolfin`` module.